Mahua Roy Choudhury: Personal life

 Roychoudhury was born on 24 September 1958.
 Her original name was Shipra Roy Choudhury.
 Director Tarun Majumdar named her ‘Mahua’.
 Tarun Majumdar discovered her and Sandhya Roy groomed her.
-Mahua Roy Choudhury was from a lower-middle-class family of Dum Dum.
+Mahua Roy Choudhury was from a lower middle class family of Dum Dum.
 Her father Nilanjan Roy Chowdhury was a dancer.

 So from her childhood she had the knack of dancing.
 She could not pursue her studies due to the economic instability of her family.
-Meanwhile, she made her acting debut in Tarun Majumdar's Sriman Pritthiraj (1972).
-She had also shared screen with matinee idol Uttam Kumar in some films notable amongst being Seyi Chokh, Bagh Bondi Khela etc. She had produced hit films pairing with actors like Deepankar De, Santu Mukhopadhyay, Samit Bhanja, Anup Kumar, Tapas Paul, Chiranjeet, Kaushik Banerjee, Ranjit Mallick, Prosenjit Chatterjee and even with the legend Sri Uttam Kumar.
+Meanwhile, she made her acting debut in Tarun Majumdar's Shriman Prithviraj (1973).
+She had also shared screen with matinee idol Uttam Kumar in some films notable amongst being Seyi Chokh, Bagh Bondi Khela etc. She had produced hit films pairing with actors like Deepankar De, Santu Mukhopadhyay, Samit Bhanja, Anup Kumar, Tapas Paul, Chiranjeet, Kaushik Banerjee, Ranjit Mallick, Prosenjit Chatterjee and even with the legend Uttam Kumar.
 Her next-door girl type acting made her popular in Bengali household.
 Actresses Sabitri Chatterjee, Sandhya Roy groomed her acting skills which further improvised her acting style.
 Very few actresses of her time knew classical as well as modern dance so well.
 Mahua infused the art of dancing successfully in her films, a quality quite rare in those days.

 She married actor Tilak Chakraborty on 2 May 1976.
 They had one son named Tamal.

 Her outstanding performance in Tapan Sinha's Aadmi Aur Aurat with Amol Palekar won her critical acclaim that corrected her reputation of merely filling up the box office coffers.
 There was even a time when Bengali films used to run by her name only.
 Within a very short span of time Mahua had met with huge success and popularity.
 She almost by herself had put the Bengali cinema on a comeback trail with Lal Golap in 1983.

 Death

-In the midnight of 22 July 1985, Mahua met with a fire accident at her residence, getting serious burns and succumbed to death owing to the injury.
+In the midnight of 12 July 1985, Mahua, who was in a complete drunk state, met with a fire accident at her residence, getting serious burns.
+She succumbed to her injuries.
 The exact cause of the fire accident remains a mystery.
+Many believed that she committed suicide while some believe it to be an accident.
+If the former is true then it would be her third suicide attempt.
+After nearly about ten days of hospitalisation, she died on 22 July 1985.
+She was 26.